Leon-HXL/Leon-HXL/README.md

 - 👋 Hi, I’m @Leon-HXL
-- 👀 I’m interested in AlphaFold
+- 👀 I’m interested in AlphaFold and RFDiffsion
-- 🌱 I’m currently learning AlphaFold
+- 🌱 I’m currently learning AlphaFold and RFDiffusion
 - 📫 How to reach me by leonhxl@163.com

 <!---